Mali: A revolt that led to a coup d'etat | DW | 19.08.2020

 Niger's foreign minister, Kalla Ankourao, told DW the latest developments in Mali were disappointing.
 Ankourao is part of the ECOWAS mediation team, which Niger currently chairs.

-The 15-member regional bloc that was unable to broker a solution, suspended Mali from its institutions as soon as the coup became apparent.
+The 15-member regional bloc was unable to broker a solution and suspended Mali from its institutions as soon as the coup became apparent.

 Religion's influence on politics

 In recent years, the influence of religion on Malian society and politics has taken a foothold.
-The rising threats from Salafist jihadist groups based in the Sahel have made it difficult for Malian authorities with the support of foreign troops to reign on outspoken clerics in the country.
+The rising threats from Salafist jihadi groups based in the Sahel have made it difficult for Malian authorities, even with the support of foreign troops, to reign on outspoken clerics in the country.

-The imam Mahmoud Dicko is viewed as the opposition's figurehead, on August 11 told protesters: "This combat is to restore the Malian nation...If IBK doesn't listen to us, he will see.
+Mahmoud Dicko, an imam viewed as the opposition's figurehead, on August 11 told protesters: "This combat is to restore the Malian nation...If IBK doesn't listen to us, he will see.
 I swear before God that he will see.
 But if we don't rush, we will win this victory."

-"Well, the moral figure in this whole process, in the process that led to the coup d'etat was an imam," Abdoulaye Sounaye of the Abdoulaye Sounaye from the Leibniz Center for Modern Oriental Studies (ZMO) told DW.
+"Well, the moral figure in this whole process, in the process that led to the coup d'etat was an imam," Abdoulaye Sounaye from the Leibniz Center for Modern Oriental Studies (ZMO) told DW.

 "Imam Dicko was the one who claimed that something needed to change in Mali.
-And what he said was when Ibrahim Boubacar Keita was preparing for his campaign in 2013, he helped him to get elected. second term, he helped him again, but now he's fed up."
+What he said was when Ibrahim Boubacar Keita was preparing for his campaign in 2013, he helped him to get elected.
+He helped him again to a second term, but now he's fed up."

 Foreign troops on high alert

-The International community has already condemned the coup in the country already struggling to contain an insurgency that claimed thousands of lives in 2012.
+The international community has already condemned the coup in the country, which was already struggling to contain an insurgency that claimed thousands of lives in 2012.

 French and German troops stationed in the Sahel region are on high alert.